-When characters use wheeled ground vehicles, the referee should note some specific throws which will govern their use.
+When characters use wheeled vehicles, the referee should note specific throws which will govern their use.
 Throw 12+ for mechanical difficulty or failure, allowing DMs for personal expertise, terrain, and perhaps age and condition of the vehicle.
 Throw 10+ for terrain difficulty if not on roads or smooth terrain such as plains or prairies, or include such items on animal encounter tables for the current world surface.
-Note that local law level can be used as the throw (law level +) to avoid such things as speed traps or traffic violation arrests.
+Local law level can be used as the throw (law level +) to avoid such things as speed traps.

 The following are examples of wheeled ground vehicles: Ground Car (5) Cr4,000, 2 tons.
-An ordinary selfpowered wheeled vehicle suitable for local use in civilized areas or on roads.
+An ordinary self-powered wheeled vehicle suitable for local use in civilized areas or on roads.
 Typically, a ground car has a range of 1000 km, cruises at 100 kph, and has a maximum speed of 150 kph.
 If capable of off-road travel at all, speed is generally limited to 10 kph.
 Fuel for a ground car depends on local tech level and fuel sources; it is usually chemical fuel (hydrocarbons or hydrogen) or electric batteries.
 Most ground cars require a driver, although at higher tech levels the car will steer itself (and on highly civilized worlds driving under human control is illegal in cities).
 A car can carry five additional passengers plus luggage.
 Other models (convertibles, sports models, limousines, trucks, motorcycles, unicycles, vans, etc.) may be available at varying prices.
 The basic ground car is unpressurized.
-Ground cars are mass production items manufactured for a specific world; they will tend to malfunction when transferred to a world not similar to their world of origin.

-Wheeled All Terrain Vehicle (6) Cr30,000, 10 tons.
-A wheeled vehicle intended for transport across undeveloped areas.
-A wheeled all terrain vehicle (abbreviated ATV) has a range of 5000 km, cruises on roads at 60 kph, and can achieve a maximum speed of 100 kph.
+Ground cars are mass production items manufactured for a specific world; they will tend to malfunction when transferred to a world not similar to their cruises on roads at 60 kph, and can achieve a maximum speed of 100 kph.
 Off roads, speed depends on terrain; on open plain, it will approach normal road performance, while in difficult terrain, maximum speed will be 20 kph or less.
 (Tracked ATVs are somewhat slower than wheeled versions, but are also more reliable in difficult terrain.)
 An ATV may be powered by a battery recharged from a ship's power plant, or it may contain a small fusion pack, requiring hydrogen or water for fuel.
-The ATV is designed to serve admirably on many different worlds under widely varying conditions, including vacuum and insidious atmospheres, and high or low gravity.
+The ATV is designed to serve admirably on many different worlds under widely varying conditions, including vacuum and insidious atmospheres and high or low gravity.
 An ATV requires one driver.
 Passengers can number up to 16; the vehicle is fully pressurized and contains complete (though cramped) eating, sleeping, and travel facilities for eight.
-The vehicle may be lightly armored, and can carry a turret mounting a laser or other local combat weapon.
+The vehicle may be lightly armored and can carry a turret mounting a laser or other local combat weapon.